mykeychain/shareBnB-frontend/README.md

 ShareBnB is a fullstack Airbnb clone where hosts can list their backyard or pool spaces for rent by other users.
 ShareBnB utilizes a React frontend, a Flask backend, and AWS S3 for photo uploads.
 For ease of deployment, the backend repository has been separated and can be found [here](https://github.com/ncuenca/shareBnB-backend).

 ShareBnB allows users to sign-up or login.
-Authentication is implemented with JSON Web Tokens and middleware.
+Authentication is implemented with Bcrypt and persists with JSON Web Tokens.
 Once logged in, users have access to the following features:
 - view all current listings
 - search for listings by name
 - add a listing and upload their own photos
 - send and receive private messages with other users

 You can view the deployed version of ShareBnB here.